fraenky8/tables-to-go/README.md

         suffix for file- and struct names
   -t string
-        type of database to use, currently supported: [pg mysql] (default "pg") -tags-no-db db
+        type of database to use, currently supported: [pg mysql] (default "pg") -tags-no-db
         do not create db-tags
   -tags-structable
-        generate struct for use in Masterminds/structable (https://github.com/Masterminds/structable) -tags-structable-only
+        generate struct with tags for use in Masterminds/structable (https://github.com/Masterminds/structable) -tags-structable-only
-        generate struct ONLY for use in Masterminds/structable (https://github.com/Masterminds/structable) -u string
+        generate struct with tags ONLY for use in Masterminds/structable (https://github.com/Masterminds/structable) -u string
         user to connect to the database (default "postgres") -v    verbose output
 ```

 ## Contributing